mtaborda/chalten/README.md

 Timespans can also be used with time objects that are not part of the timeline but have an order such as days, months and day of months.

-    “Creates a timespan from January 1st, 2014 with 72 hours of duration” timespan := TimeSpan from: (January first, 2014) duration: 72 chaltenHours. timespan to.
+    “Creates a timespan from January 1st, 2014 with 72 hours of duration” timespan := TimeSpan from: (January first, 2014) duration: 72 hoursMeasure. timespan to.
 “Returns January 4th, 2005”

-    “Creates a timespan from year 2014 with a duration of 4 years” timespan := TimeSpan from: (GregorianCalendar newYearNumber: 2014) duration: 4 chaltenYears. timespan to.
+    “Creates a timespan from year 2014 with a duration of 4 years” timespan := TimeSpan from: (GregorianCalendar newYearNumber: 2014) duration: 4 yearsMeasure. timespan to.
 “Returns year 2018”

-    “Creates a timespan from now with a length of 3 weeks toward the beginning of time” timespan := TimeSpan from: GregorianCalendar now duration: -3 chaltenWeeks. timespan to.
+    “Creates a timespan from now with a length of 3 weeks toward the beginning of time” timespan := TimeSpan from: GregorianCalendar now duration: -3 weeksMeasure. timespan to.
 “If now is January 1st, 2014 at 10 AM, returns December 11th, year 2013 at 10 AM”

-    (TimeSpan from: GregorianCalendar today duration: 3 chaltenDays) to.
-“Returns Thursday if today is Monday” (TimeSpan from: GregorianCalendar currentMonth duration: 6 chaltenMonths) to.
+    (TimeSpan from: GregorianCalendar today duration: 3 daysMeasure) to.
+“Returns Thursday if today is Monday” (TimeSpan from: GregorianCalendar currentMonth duration: 6 monthsMeasure) to.
 “Returns July if current is January”

 ##How do I create time entities intervals?
 The model reifies the concept of intervals for time entities with an order.
 Those intervals behave like collections between the specified starting and ending point.
 Measures are used to specify the step of those intervals.